-Dissemination - The public disclosure of the results by appropriate means, other than resulting from protecting or exploiting the results, including by scientific or professional publications in any medium.

-Exploit(ation) - The use of results in further innovation and deployment activities other than those covered by the action concerned, including among other things, commercial exploitation such as developing, creating, manufacturing and marketing a product or process, creating and providing a service, or in standardisation activities.
+- Dissemination The public disclosure of the results by appropriate means, other than resulting from protecting or exploiting the results, including by scientific publications in any medium. - Exploit(ation) The use of results in further research and innovation activities other than those covered by the action concerned, including among other things, commercial exploitation such as developing, creating, manufacturing and marketing a product or process, creating and providing a service, or in standardisation activities.